Education in Lebanon: Education Management

 The Ministry of Education and Higher Education (MOEHE) regulates all education institutes in the public sector through a regional education system.
 The education system in Lebanon is centralized, and this regulation is not direct.
 The education system is managed through regional education bureaus.
 Public schools are monitored by the regional education bureaus in the governorates.
 The regional education bureau serves as liaisons between the public school and the directorates of education at the ministry's headquarters.
 Private schools have their own organization, but private schools are still subject to the authority of the MOEHE.

 Education Finance

-According to the United Nations Human Development Index 2014, public education expenditure as percentage of GDP is 1.65 in 2014.
+According to the United Nations Human Development Index 2014, public education expenditure as a percentage of GDP was 1.65 in 2014.
 Public schools are financed by the Ministry of Education and private schools are financed by students' fees.
-The processes involved curricula draft and modification, and teacher training are mainly financed by nongovernment funds such as private companies or international bodies which include the World Bank and the UNDP.
+The processes involved in curricula drafting and modification, and teacher training are mainly financed by non-government funds such as private companies or international bodies, which include the World Bank and the UNDP.